 - Worry that they will not be able to keep up

-People need feel productive and useful.
-Making a contribution by helping out can keep depression at bay and give them an emotional boost.
+People need to feel productive and useful.
+Making a contribution by helping out can keep depression at bay and give a senior citizen an emotional boost.

 One way of helping them to engage in an activity is to make it relevant to these essentials.